google/dawn/src/dawn/node/README.md

 LLVM is also required, either [built from source](https://github.com/llvm/llvm-project), or downloaded as part of an [LLVM release](https://releases.llvm.org/download.html).
 Make sure that the subdirectory `llvm/bin` is in your PATH, and that `llvm-cov` and `llvm-profdata` binaries are present.

-Optionally, the `LLVM_SOURCE_DIR` CMake flag can also be specified to point the the `./llvm` directory of [an LLVM checkout](https://github.com/llvm/llvm-project), which will build [`turbo-cov`](../../../tools/src/cmd/turbo-cov/README.md) and dramatically speed up the processing of coverage data.
+Optionally, the `LLVM_SOURCE_DIR` CMake flag can also be specified to point the `./llvm` directory of [an LLVM checkout](https://github.com/llvm/llvm-project), which will build [`turbo-cov`](../../../tools/src/cmd/turbo-cov/README.md) and dramatically speed up the processing of coverage data.
 If `turbo-cov` is not built, `llvm-cov` will be used instead.

 It may be helpful to write a bash script like `use.sh` that sets up your build environment, for example: